gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 GrayLog2-server seems to have few hard-coded value that reads “password”.
 I believe these “hard-coded password” are just keys that are used for mapping purpose, however these keys are exposed in clear text and might lead to some backdoor in the future.
 Action Taken: Issue Open and Produce Possible Solution

-   * Medium - Shared Resources Not Locked
+   * Medium –
+   CWE-667: Improper Locking
+   CAPEC-ID 25: Forced Deadlock
+   The software does not properly acquire a lock on a resource, or it does not properly release a lock on a resource, leading to unexpected resource state changes and behaviors.
-   Action Taken: Code Fix (To reduce deadlock behaviors and object been reused Use Synchronize blocks instead of Synchronized function )
+   Shared Resources Not Locked Action Taken: Code Fix (To reduce deadlock behaviors and object been reused Use Synchronize blocks instead of Synchronized function)

    * Medium - Resource Not Being Released
      Some Exceptions were not been handle correctly